 If you believe what you read these days, you might think that all IT operations have moved kit and caboodle to cloud-based services.
-And if an IT outfit hasn't done so already, it's probably packing up its gear and hanging a "For rent" sign on its data center doors to take advantage of the cost of cloud storage.
+And if an IT outfit hasn't done so already, it's probably packing up its gear and hanging a "For rent" sign on its data center doors to take advantage of the low price of cloud storage.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.